 4.1.
-Grants available
+Proof of Concept Grants available

-The grant amount will be up to 100% per cent of eligible project expenditure (grant percentage)
+The grant amount will be up to 100 per cent of eligible project expenditure (grant percentage).

-The maximum grant amount is \$1 million.
+- the maximum grant amount is \$1 million. - the minimum grant amount is \$250,000.

 We cannot fund your project if it receives funding from another Commonwealth government grant.
-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Priority Sectors Proof of Concept grant or the other Commonwealth grant.
+You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the BRII RegTech Proof of Concept grant or the other Commonwealth grant.